okta/okta-sdk-dotnet/docs/ResourceSetApi.md

 Retrieve a Binding

-Retrieves a resource set binding by `resourceSetId` and `roleIdOrLabel`
+Retrieves a Resource Set binding by `resourceSetId` and `roleIdOrLabel`

 ### Example
 ```csharp